thenativeweb/roboter/README.md

 $ npm run test
 ```

-You can all integration test for one task by specifing the task name as an addtional argument.
+You can run all integration test for one task by specifying the task name as an addtional argument.

 ```bash
 $ npm run test release
 ```

-You can run a single integration test case by specifing the individual test case as an additional argument.
+You can run a single integration test case by specifying the individual test as an additional argument.

 ```bash
 $ npm run test release/bumps-minor-version